VCityTeam/UD-Viz-Template/Readme.md

  * you can also modify the [application configuration file](assets/config/config.json)

-## Making your own UD-Viz based application
+## Deriving your own UD-Viz based application (out of UD-Viz template)
 The present `UD-Viz-Template` repository holds all the required elements constituting an independent JavaScript application (using the UD-Viz package among others) as well as the technical means to build and run (and debug) that application.